srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. Close the sensor-thl-2000 blade, and then navigate back to your Azure portal Dashboard.

-### Exercise 7: Retire Group Enrollment
+### Exercise 7: Deprovision Group Enrollment

-In this exercise, you will retire the enrollment group and its devices from both the Device Provisioning Service and Azure IoT Hub.
+In this exercise, you will deprovision the enrollment group and its devices from both the Device Provisioning Service and Azure IoT Hub.

-#### Task 1: Retire the enrollment group from the DPS
+#### Task 1: Disenroll the enrollment group from the DPS

 1. If necessary, log in to your Azure portal using your Azure account credentials.